 On your iPhone, your phone number and Apple ID email address are the default ways in which somebody can contact you on FaceTime.
-While you can't remove your phone number as an option, you can remove your Apple ID email account.
-More importantly, you can add any other email addresses you'd like to this list, so you never have to worry about a friend, family member, or coworker not being able to audio or video chat with you.
+While you can't remove your phone number as an option, you can withdraw your Apple ID email account.
+More importantly, you can add any other email addresses you'd like to the list, so you never have to worry about a friend, family member, or coworker not being able to audio or video chat with you.

 Open up your iPhone's Settings app, then select "FaceTime" from the list.
 In the FaceTime settings, tap on "Add Another Email" under the You Can Be Reached by FaceTime At section.
 Input your new email address, then press "Return" on your keyboard.
 Since this email address has to be associated with your Apple ID account, Apple will send an email to the address for security purposes.

 - Don't Miss: How to Take Live Photos of FaceTime Video Calls

 When you get the email, tap on "Verify" to open up the verification page in your web browser, then just submit your Apple ID password.
 Once submitted, the "Verifying" indicator next to the email address in the FaceTime settings will disappear, and the email will be check-marked and will also appear as an option for your FaceTime caller ID.

 Important note: If you try to add multiple emails at the same time without verifying each one before adding the next, once you verify one email address, all of the others you entered will disappear on the screen.
 However, if you verify them with Apple via the emails, they will show up back in the list afterward.

 If you're still running iOS 10.2.1 or lower, it's easier to remove emails from FaceTime where you can be reached, but in iOS 10.3 and higher, it's less convenient.